lauraclay/infrared-bird-box/README.md

 *   You may be tempted to use [Never Wet](http://www.neverwet.com/ "Superhydrophobic Coatings | Corrosion Control & Waterproof Coatings | NeverWet") spray.
 While this works very well at waterproofing things, it degrades after some time and will not be a permanent solution.

-## Step 5: Streaming video to the Internet
+## Step 5: Streaming video to the internet

-[Ustream](http://www.ustream.tv/) is one of the most popular live video streaming sites on the Internet.
+[Ustream](http://www.ustream.tv/) is one of the most popular live video streaming sites on the internet.
 It's used by NASA to stream video from the [International Space Station](http://www.ustream.tv/channel/live-iss-stream "Live_ISS_Stream on USTREAM") to all over the world.
-Websites like [Ustream](http://www.ustream.tv/), [YouTube Live](http://www.youtube.com/live), [Bambuser](http://bambuser.com/) and [justin.tv](http://www.justin.tv/) are known as *content distribution services*.
+Websites like [Ustream](http://www.ustream.tv/), [YouTube Live](http://www.youtube.com/live), [Bambuser](http://bambuser.com/) and [justin.tv](http://www.justin.tv/) are known as **content distribution services**.

 We need to use a service like this because you could potentially have thousands of people watching your bird box simultaneously.
-If you were to try and host that many viewers from your own Internet connection, your router would probably go into meltdown.
+If you were to try and host that many viewers from your own internet connection, your router would probably go into meltdown.
 There would simply not be enough upload [bandwidth](http://en.wikipedia.org/wiki/Bandwidth_%28computing%29 "Bandwidth (computing) - Wikipedia, the free encyclopedia").

 With a content distribution service provider, you send your video content to them and they then host the connection to all the viewers.
-Therefore, you offload that bandwidth requirement from your own Internet connection *to them*.
+Therefore, you offload that bandwidth requirement from your own internet connection *to them*.
 That way, you don't have to worry about how many people are concurrently watching the bird box or how much bandwidth is being used.

 The only drawback is that there will be a delay on the video.
 For example, if you poked your finger into the bird box, you would only see it online 20 to 30 seconds later.
 Despite this, it will make a perfectly viable solution for sharing the bird box with the world.